-This article about what Nigerian students need to know about the UK was published by the Great British Mag content team on 15 January, 2020.
+This article was published by the Great British Mag content team on 15 January, 2020.

 Over 10,000 Nigerian students study in higher education each year in the UK.
 The UK is a great place to study with many internationally respected schools, great career prospects and lots of exciting opportunities to have new experiences and gain new life skills.
 Here are 10 things we think you should know about the UK:

 1) The UK is more expensive

 The average living costs for an international student is around £12,180 a year on top of your tuition fees.
 This can vary depending on where you choose to live in the UK.
 In London, Oxford and Brighton living expenses are much higher than in cities like Birmingham or Liverpool.
 Don’t expect to get a lot of space for the high rent either!

 If you want to live in a big city but not pay really high prices for accommodation and activities, try a city like Edinburgh, Coventry or Nottingham.
 These cities all have great universities and colleges and provide lots of exciting activities but come at a lower cost.
 There are other ways of saving money, like taking your lunches to school rather than buying on campus, and shopping in cheaper supermarkets like Aldi and Lidl.

 It may seem like British people do not respect their elders, but they do it in a different way.
 In the UK, it is okay to call someone older than you by their first name.
 People only use titles like ‘Sir’ or ‘Madam’ in formal situations.

 Even if your lecturer is significantly older than you, you can call them by their first name and address them informally, like someone the same age as you.
 It is customary to give up your seat on public transport to someone older than you, hold the door for them and ask them if they need help if you see them struggling to do a task.
 It may look different, but you must still treat your elders with respect in the UK, understanding that they have much more life experience and knowledge than you!

 3) Ask questions in tutorial sessions